makoConstruct/termpose/spec.md

 :quoted → a string.
 If :interrupted, and the string contains non-:whitespace content, then the string will end normally at the end of the line.
 If there is only whitespace, the whitespace will be stripped out and if the line has :indental, it will be parsed as a **:multilinestring**

 :multilinestring → Once a non-:whitespace character is encountered on the first indented line of the :multilinestring, the **:mindnt** of the multiline string is set as the preceeding :whitespace string.
-On each line within the multiline string, this :mindnt is repeated. everything beyond each :mindnt is included in the resultant string.
-The string will not be terminated with a newline unless a final empty :mindnt is stated.
+On each line within the multiline string, this :mindnt is repeated.
+Everything beyond each :mindnt is included in the resultant string.
+The string will not be terminated with a newline unless a final empty :mindnt is present

 :invocation → the :item part at the head of the invocation will be inserted as the first of the immediately following :slist part